That's the Spirit: Influences, style and themes

 In an interview with NME, Sykes said that the album is a loose concept album about life's darker moods, such as depression, and a way of making light of it.
 He cited the alternative rock bands Jane's Addiction, Panic! at the Disco, Interpol and Radiohead as influences for the new album.
 Jon Wiederhorn of Rolling Stone stated that the album marks a change for Bring Me the Horizon from a sound "undeniably rooted in metal" to a "sound full of ebb-and-flow dynamics inspired by indie rock, alternative music and pop" in an "evolution from artsy metalcore to cinematic pop rock", and that it sounds more like Muse and Linkin Park than Metallica and Lamb of God.
 Similarly, Daniel Furnari of Blunt Magazine suggested that "That's The Spirit sees Bring Me The Horizon push things further than ever with a collection of stadium-standard alt-rock anthems more suited to Glastonbury than Warped Tour ...
 For perhaps the first time, Bring Me The Horizon have produced a record with no throwbacks to the Suicide Season days of outrageous mosh calls and downtuned riff insanity."

-Featuring characteristics of electronic music, That's the Spirit has been considered electronic rock, alternative rock and alternative metal, arena rock, and hard rock album by several online platforms, such as AllMusic, Toronto Sun, and Blunt Magazine.
+Featuring characteristics of electronic music, That's the Spirit contains songs of many genres including electronic rock, alternative rock, alternative metal, arena rock, and hard rock album by several online platforms, such as AllMusic, Toronto Sun, and Blunt Magazine.
 Its style has also been described as pop rock by some music critics.
 Sites such as The Guardian and St. Cloud Times have described it as nu metal.